thorlindberg/thesis/dissertation/8 results.md

 {"chp":"Results"}

-In this chapter I present the results of my experiment, which include a syntax proposal for utilising the features demonstrated through my JavaScript library, and a critical evaluation through comparison to TypeScript type declarations.
-As a preface to the results I present the grammatical system established with TXON, as well as the structural blueprint for each component of the collective proposal.
+In this chapter I present the results of my experiment, which includes a syntax proposal for extensibly typed JSON data structures and a critical evaluation of its implementation through the txon.js library.
+To preface these results I present the Type-Extensible Object Notation (TXON)) grammar derived from this experiment, as well as the system of terminologies used throughout the proposal.

+The structure of this proposal is derived from proposals for the Swift Programming Language Evolution {"citep":"apple2022swiftevolution"}.
+Swift is a relatively young language at 7 years old (released June 2nd 2014), and as such there is an active advancement of its features and syntax.
+It is also utilised by the iOS development team at the company that provided the data samples and validation code for this project.

 <br>

 {"sub":"Grammatical notation"}

-As a superset of JSON the grammar of TXON can also be expressed with the McKeeman Form {"citep":"douglas2020form"}.
-As seen in figure {"ref":"txongrammar"} ...
+As a superset format of JSON the TXON grammar can also be expressed with the McKeeman Form {"citep":"douglas2020form"}.
+As seen in figure {"ref":"txongrammar"} this form implies a hierarchy of declarations, and some elements of the syntax can be recursively declared.

 @startuml
 @startjson